pmem/pmdk/libvmem/index.md

 where the pool of persistent memory is useful to an application, but when the application doesn't need it to be persistent.

+>NOTE:
+Since persistent memory support has been integrated into [libmemkind](https://github.com/memkind/memkind), that library is the **recommended** choice for any new volatile usages, since it combines support for multiple types of volatile memory into a single, convenient API.

 Man pages that contains a list of the **Linux** interfaces provided: